slim-template/slim/README.md

     gem 'slim', :require => 'slim/logic_less'

+You might want to activate logic less mode only for a few actions, you should disable logic-less mode globally at first in the configuration

+    Slim::Engine.set_default_options :logic_less => false

+and activate logic less mode per render call in your action

+    class Controller
+      def action
+        Slim::Engine.with_options(:logic_less => true) do
+          render
+        end
+      end
+    end

 #### Logic less in Sinatra

 Sinata has built-in support for Slim.
 All you have to do is require the logic less Slim plugin.
 This can be done in your config.ru: